 - Test your new valve.
 Turn on your water and engage the diverter.
 The water flowing from the spout should go straight to the showerhead.
 Water should only flow out of either the faucet or the shower heat, never both.

-Don’t take your time getting this fixed as soon as you notice problems.
-A broken shower diverter leads to a subpar bathing experience and it wastes water.
-That means increased water bills and generally bad times in the future.
-The kind of bad times you can easily avoid.
+Don’t put off getting your diverter fixed as soon as you notice problems.
+A broken shower diverter leads to a subpar shower, and it wastes water.
+That means increased water bills and potential water damage inside your walls.

-If you ever need help with your home’s shower repairs, never hesitate to call the team at Ben Franklin.
-We’re always happy to make sure your home’s water ends up where it’s supposed to be.
+If your shower diverter’s not working, or your shower faucet is leaking, we can help.
+For all your home’s shower repairs, never hesitate to call the team at Ben Franklin.
+We’ll make sure your water ends up where it’s supposed to.